stephenhowells/zsh-postmortem/README.md

 # zsh-postmortem

 > Automatic "why did that just fail?" powered by your favorite LLM
+>
+> ⚠️ This plugin may still be unstable and may not work reliably yet.
+It's a work in progress.
+Feel free to test it out and contribute!

 A Zsh plugin that automatically analyzes failed commands and provides AI-powered explanations and solutions.
 Never wonder why a command failed again!